“Would you like a side of weed killer with your oatmeal?”

 Just a fair warning, this topic is FULL of acronyms (so bear with us)!
 Speaking of acronyms, you’re probably thinking: WTF is glyphosate?

 Glyphosate is the active ingredient in the herbicide (aka weed killer) commercially known as Roundup.
-Throughout this article, you’ll often see us use glyphosate and Roundup interchangeably.
-Monsanto created Roundup to kill weeds without killing the crop itself.
+Throughout this article, you’ll see us use glyphosate and Roundup interchangeably.
+Monsanto created Roundup to kill weeds without killing the crop.
 You may have heard of Monsanto for their big connections to genetically modified organisms (GMOs).
-Basically, Monsanto manufactures GMO seeds so that farmers can spray Roundup on GMO plants at doses that would kill normal, non-GMO plants.
+Basically, Monsanto manufactures GMO seeds so that farmers can spray Roundup on GMO plants at doses that kill non-GMO plants.
 Farmers also use glyphosate as a desiccant in which it dries the plant out faster, enabling faster harvesting.

 Many studies, however, found that weeds are becoming resistant to Roundup, meaning crop growers need to spray more and more in order to get the desired effect (1).
 End result = more glyphosate residues in our food supply.